 The board should present a balanced and understandable assessment of the company's position and prospects.
+This covers not only financial performance but business behaviours, impacts and relationships which have a material effect on performance.

-The board's responsibility to present a balanced and understandable assessment extends to interim and other price-sensitive public reports and reports to regulators as well as to information required to be presented by statutory requirements.
+The board's responsibility to present a balanced and understandable assessment extends to interim and other pricesensitive public reports and reports to regulators as well as to information required to be presented by statutory requirements.

-- C.1.1 The directors should explain in the annual report their responsibility for preparing the accounts and there should be a statement by the auditors about their reporting responsibilities. - C.1.2 The directors should report that the business is a going concern, with supporting assumptions or qualifications as necessary.
+C.1.1 The directors should explain in the annual report their responsibility for preparing the accounts and there should be a statement by the auditors about their reporting responsibilities.

+C.1.2 The directors should report that the business is a going concern, with supporting assumptions or qualifications as necessary.

-C.2 Internal Control11
+C.2 Internal Control12